xavierfoucrier/instacam/DOCUMENTATION.md

 Default: `true`

 The camera option allows you to **capture the media stream of the camera**.
 By default, Instacam only captures media stream from the webcam.
 If you want to only capture the microphone, you need to set this option to `false` and set the sound option to `true`.

+#### mode
+Type: `String`
+Default: `front`

+The mode option allows you to **select the camera used to capture the media stream**.
+By default, Instacam uses the front camera.
+If you set the mode to `back` and no camera is found, Instacam will automatically switch to the default one.

 #### framerate
 Type: `Number`